wavemotionio/monorepo-parallelism/README.md

 **Cons:**
 * Default hosted agents only have two cores and other resource limitations which, depending on your tests, can actually *slow  down* the process.
 * The ability to run the tests in parallel will depend a lot on the quality of (properly scoped, deterministic, independent) tests and configuring your tools such as [karma](https://karma-runner.github.io/latest/index.html) and [protractor](https://www.protractortest.org/#/).

+## Global commands
+Rush global commands can be used to run a shell script at the global level.

+**Pros:**
+* Centralized configuration settings

+**Cons:**
+* Requires specialized configuration to your tooling (ex. karma and protractor) which can be problematic when working with a complex network of packages.

 ## Alternatives
 Parallelism is only one of the many ways to speed up your pipelines.